ncn-foreigners/NMAR/articles/tutorial_empirical_likelihood.md

 ## Overview

-This vignette demonstrates the empirical likelihood (EL) estimator for Not Missing At Random (NMAR) data in the NMAR package.
+This vignette demonstrates the empirical likelihood (EL) estimator for Not Missing at Random (NMAR) data in the NMAR package.
 The primary estimand is the full-data mean of the outcome $Y$ under the QLS NMAR model.
 The method implements the estimator of Qin, Leung, and Shao (2002), using empirical likelihood weights that satisfy estimating